Saghen/blink.download/README.md

 ```

-Add the following to your `build.rs` to ensure.
+Add the following to your `build.rs`.
 This deletes the `version` file created by the downloader, such that the downloader will accept the binary as-is.

 ```rust
 fn main() {